Cedar Ridge Elementary

 In case of bad weather, listen to KVNU 610 AM, or KBLQ 1390 AM to receive information about school being closed.
 Decisions should be announced about 6:30 A.M.
 You will also receive a text message, email, and/or phone call if you have accessed the Power Announcement system.

 Valuable instruction time is lost when students miss school, arrive late, or leave early.
 Please make arrangements to pick up missed work when students are absent.
-If students will be out of school for more than three days due to illness or accident, homebound teacher services are available, and arrangements can be made through your child’s classroom teacher by calling the school (435-563-6229).
 To meet state attendance reporting requirements, please call the school if your child will be absent for any reason.
 Attendance letters will be sent home after 10 absences.
 Students who arrive at school late must check in at the office before going to class.

 Please try to make any necessary scheduling arrangements with your children before they leave home.
 It is important to keep classroom interruptions to a minimum.